mgoldfield/rust-postgres-containers-exercise/README.md

 ## Design Considerations

+I know there are a lot of avenues to approach designing, optimizing, and making this program more robust.
+I took a look at a few of these here, and tried to document what I could around other potential work.

 ### Data

 Since there aren't timestamps on the data, I made the decision to move to the `TIMESTAMP` type from the `TIMESTAMPTZ` type.